Billie Reed: 2002–2008

 Hope is not thrilled by yet another link between Billie and Bo, but tries to remain supportive.
 However, when Bo and Hope's son Zack is killed in a car accident, everyone soon learns that Chelsea was the driver, and thus responsible.
 Billie is desperate to protect Chelsea and Bo is torn between the two women in his life.
 At one point, Chelsea manipulates Billie into making it appear that Bo has slept with her in a hotel and arranges for Hope to discover this truth.
-Billie deeply regrets this and admitted to it in court when Hope tries to divorce Bo.
+Billie deeply regrets this and admits to it in court when Hope tries to divorce Bo.

-Billie has repeatedly stated she believes Bo and Hope belong together and will not try to get back with Bo, against Chelsea's wishes.
-Recently, she finds herself involved with another man who is not exactly available: Steve "Patch" Johnson.
+Billie repeatedly states she believes Bo and Hope belong together and will not try to get back with Bo, against Chelsea's wishes.
+She finds herself involved with another man who is not exactly available: Steve "Patch" Johnson.
 Steve feels very pressured by Kayla's hopes that he will remember their past, and he rebels by starting to see Billie.

 While she is drunk, she has sex with Nick Fallon, who has developed strong feelings for her daughter Chelsea.
 Her falls from the wagon didn't last long.
 She makes amends with Chelsea and is working at Salem University as head of security.
-She uses her connections to help her younger half brother Philip Kiriakis find his missing son, Tyler.
+She uses her connections to help her younger half-brother Philip Kiriakis find his missing son, Tyler.
 She works on finding the campus rapist.
-Unbeknown to her, Ford Decker is already dead.
+Unbeknownst to her, Ford Decker is already dead.

 Billie leaves town in the wake of the death of Ford Decker.
 Victor gives her a job at Titan in England, after she is fired from the university.
-Billie is in a car accident, and has to have her mom, Kate and her daughter, Chelsea come over to London to help her recover.
+Billie is in a car accident, and has to have her mom, Kate and her daughter, Chelsea come to London to help her recover.
 Chelsea stays with Billie while Kate goes back home.
 Chelsea then returns home to Salem and reunites with Max.
 They get engaged and leave the show with the storyline of living in London with Billie, helping her to get better.

-2012–13
+2012–2013

 In March 2012, a fully recovered Billie came to Salem, seemingly to help her mom run Countess Wilhemina Cosmetics.
 However, it was soon revealed that Billie was back working for the ISA and was assigned to get information on Stefano.
 Billie convinced her mom to let her move into the DiMera Mansion.

 But, Stefano was actually working as a CIA informant, so her investigation came to a halt.
 And, when Stefano and Kate's relationship fell apart, Billie stayed in town to support her mom and work with her at Mad World Cosmetics.
 But Billie and Kate eventually grew apart.
 Frustrated with Kate's scheming, Billie decided to take a new job in Europe.
 But, she made peace with Kate before she left.

 On May 22, 2013, Kate asked Gabi if she took pictures of Arianna, since her great-aunt, Billie, wanted to see her.